moonshot-nagayama-pj/public-documents/timing-regimes/timing-regimes-in-quantum-networks.md

 # Hong-Ou-Mandel Effect

 Entnaglement distribution in quantum networks is performed by entanglement swapping (ES) on photonic qubits.
-Central to photonic ES is the Hong-Ou-Mandel (HOM) effect [1], regardless of the photonic qubit encoding or of the particular protocol implementing photonic ES. in this section, we give a brief overview of this effect.
+Central to photonic ES is the Hong-Ou-Mandel (HOM) interference [1,2], regardless of the photonic qubit encoding or of the particular protocol implementing photonic ES. in this section, we give a brief overview of this effect.

 Consider two photons incident on a beamsplitter (BS) with reflectivity $\eta$.